StephanieNight/Demo-BI/README.md

 Since I dont have much experience with performance optimization I have decided to try a few methods out and se what works best.

 * Sequencial on full text.
-This is implimented in the `DefaultBIService`
+This is implimented in the `DefaultBIService` class.
-* Parallel on full text. `ParallelBIService`
+* Parallel on full text.
+This is implimented in the `ParallelBIService` class.
 * Parallel paragraphs and sequeltial word count.
-Not Implimented
+This is implimented in the `ParagraphBIService` class.
 * Hashed cache for unique words with watchlist update.
 Not Implimented

 # Database.